casualshammy/LibRedDropdown/README.md

   * .checkBoxEnabled: set to true to enable button's internal checkbox (boolean)
   * .onCheckBoxClick: handler for checkbox-checked event (function)
   * .checkBoxState: state (checked/unchecked) of button's internal checkbox (boolean)
+  * .onCloseButtonClick: if not nil, than there will be a small "X" buttons at the right of buttons in the list.
+This callback will be called on press on this button (function)

 _boolean dontUpdateInternalList_: prevents this method from changing internal list of buttons.
 Used internally by searchbox.
 ``` lua